Internship Admissions, Support, and Initial Placement Data

 The internship program in pediatric behavioral health is designed to prepare advanced doctoral students for the practice of clinical psychology in integrated healthcare settings with child and adolescent populations.
 The program is designed to build upon trainee's competencies in each of these professional-wide competencies identified in the APA SoA, within the context of an integrated healthcare setting with child and adolescent populations:

 Clinical Training Rotations

-The Pediatric Behavioral Residency Program aims to train future health psychologists primarily through the provision of direct clinical experiences, associated clinical supervision, and supportive didactic and educational curriculum.
-The residency is a full-time, 12-month position and Residents can expect an average of 15-20 direct clinical contact per week.
-At the program completion, residents will have completed a minimum of 2,000 hours, including 800 hours of direct clinical work and 20 assessment batteries.
+Cleveland Clinic Children's Pediatric Psychology Residency Program primarily aims to train future health psychologists by providing direct clinical experiences, associated clinical supervision and a supportive didactic and educational curriculum.
+The Residency is a full-time, 12-month position, and residents can expect an average of 15-20 direct clinical contact hours per week.
+At the program's completion, residents will have completed a minimum of 2,000 hours, including over 650 hours of direct clinical service.

-- Fit Youth Program – Primary Supervisor: Eileen Kennedy, PhD
+- Pediatric Rehabilitation C/L Program – Primary Supervisor: Pamela Senders, PhD

 - Anxiety Disorder Treatment Group – Primary Supervisor: Amy Lee, PhD